vic-zhong/AC3.2-Stackview_Scrollview-1/README.md

 7. Now, add another scroll view below the 3rd view
 8. Add 3 views to this scroll view, and set up constraints so that the scroll view scrolls horizontally.

+*Hint: If you're having trouble with the nested scroll views, check out [this](http://www.appcoda.com/uiscrollview-introduction/)